Skip to content

 • Each frontend (Console, CLI, VS Code Extension, SDKs) has an upload feature.

-• Requires that you have access to the integration.
+• Requires access to a RAI integration.

 5. Supply the data as a CSV- or JSON-formatted string literal in Rel source code.